bathtime/bcachefs-rollback/README.md

 .

-Edit /usr/lib/initcpio/hooks/bcachefs-rollback and make sure that the variable LABEL is set to your root partition label
+Edit /usr/lib/initcpio/hooks/bcachefs-rollback and make sure that the variable LABEL (near the top of the script) is set to your root partition label.

 You can find your root partition label by runing the command:
 ```